How Platinum Group Metals Are Used in Jewelry

 Density7.17 oz per cubic inchYear Discovered1844

-Melting Point4,231 °F (2,333 °C)Price per Oz$465 USD (as of Mar 2023)
+Melting Point4,231 °F (2,333 °C)Price per Oz$465 USD (as of Feb 2024)

 Iridium

-Iridium wedding rings
+Platinum-iridium alloy wedding rings

 Iridium is also very brittle, requires huge amounts of heat to melt, and currently trades at more than four times the price of platinum.
 These factors make iridium an unpopular metal with jewelers, thus most are not skilled in crafting with it.

 Smithson Tennant is perhaps the only company that’s currently producing and marketing solid iridium jewelry.
-You can see in the publicity images on their website that their iridium rings do have a slight yellowish cast, akin to unplated white gold.
+You can see in the publicity images on their website that their iridium rings do have a faint yellowish cast, akin to unplated white gold.

 Iridium is more well-known for its use in platinum jewelry.
 Platinum-iridium alloys contain mostly platinum, and between 5% and 10% iridium.
 The iridium content hardens the platinum, making it less likely to dent or scratch, but the amount is low enough for the alloy to remain malleable.

-Iridium Quick Facts
+Iridium Quick Facts Chart

 Chemical SymbolIrMohs Hardness6.5